OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 - **Custom** data

 ![Overall Overview](./overview.png "Overview")
+There is no Transformer on the picture above

 #### Note
 There is an **rmi** forwarder.
 This is a work in progress, but it works.